Pierre-D-G/Spotify-API-App/README.md

 - Artist Songs and Albums Display
 - Album Component

+## Getting Started

+Download or clone the repository `https://github.com/Pierre-D-G/Spotify-API-App.git`

+Run `npm install` to install required dependancies

+Create a application at `https://developer.spotify.com/my-applications`.You will recieve a client id and client secret for your application

+Add your client id and secret to `environment.ts` at `src/enviroments/`

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.